-This November, join us for some of the great film noirs of the 20th century.
+This November, join us for some of the great film noirs of the twentieth century.

 Hard-boiled antiheroes and seductive femme fatales.
 Haunting shadows and rain-drenched streets.
 Stunning black & white cinematography.
 All of these are among the hallmarks of film noir, a term coined by French film critics in the mid-1940s to describe the burgeoning crop of films that took a hard-edged look at moral complexities and shattered dreams of postwar life in America.